Mansive/puni-patcher/docs/NCEHooks.md

 #### PC-Relative Instruction Emulation (`interpreter_visitor.cpp`)

 When a hook is installed on a PC-relative instruction, `MatchAndExecuteOneInstruction()` emulates it using the `InterpreterVisitor` class with Dynarmic's decoder.
+The hook path passes the saved original opcode as an override, because the instruction in memory has already been replaced by `UDF #0`.

 **Supported PC-relative instructions:**